italoosorio/SilkBuilder-Doc/tags/Screen.md

-# silk:Screen Tag
+# silk:Screen
-This tag is used to defined the use of *sik:Page* tags to organize the application's Silk Components using responsive panels.
-This is called "multi page" format.
-Without this tag the application will work as a "single page" format.
+The component **silk:Screen** defines a multi-page application and is expected to host the **silk:Page** components.
+A multi-page application provides responsible behavior to the hosted pages.

-## Tag Use
+## Tag Definition
 Used as a container:
 ```xml
 <silk:Screen>